 Use Zero Trust security to restrict user access to valuable data.
 Users should have only as much access as they require to perform their jobs.

-Zero Trust protects a network and its data from outside and inside dangers.
+Zero Trust protects a network and its data from both external and internal threats.
 This policy also helps companies comply with data privacy and security laws (FISMA, HIPAA, PCI, GDPR, CCPA, etc.).

 Set Up Honeypots